Elliptic Fibrations and Hilbert Property: Hilbert Property for cubic hypersurfaces

 We note that $X$ is $K$-unirational by Theorem \ref{Thm:unirationalcubics}, in particular it has Zariski-dense $K$-rational points.

 We prove the result by induction on $n$.

 \emph{Case} $n=3$.

 We assume by contradiction that $X$ does not have the HP.
 Then there exist irreducible covers $\phi_i: Y_i \rightarrow X, \ i=1, \dots, m$ of degree $\deg \phi_i >1$ and a divisor $D \subset X$ such that $X(K) \subset \cup_i \phi_i(Y_i(K)) \cup D(K)$.
 We may assume, without loss of generality, that the $Y_i$'s are normal and geometrically integral\footnote{In fact, possibly by enlarging $D$, one can substitute $Y_i$ with the normalization of $X$ in $Y_i$.
 A normal variety that is not geometrically integral over the base field $K$ does not have any $K$-rational points.}, and that the $\phi_i$'s are finite morphisms.
-Let us denote now by $R_i$ the branch divisor of $\phi_i$.
-Since $X$ is a smooth cubic, it is isomorphic to a (smooth) hyperplane section of the image of the (cubic) Veronese embedding $\P_n \hookrightarrow \P_{\binom{n+3}{3}-1}$.
-Hence, by Lefschetz' hyperplane Theorem, it is simply connected.
-It follows that the $R_i$'s are non-empty for each $i=1, \dots, m$.
+Let us denote now by $R_i$ the diramation divisor of $\phi_i$.
+By Lefschetz' hyperplane Theorem, $X$ is simply connected, hence we know that the $R_i$'s are nonempty for each $i=1, \dots, m$.

 Let us denote by $\A_4^*$ the dual affine space of $\A_4$, minus the origin.
 To each element $h \in \A_4^*$ corresponds a hyperplane $H(h)\subset \P_3$ in a canonical way\footnote{Namely, if $\lambda \in \A_4^*$, the associated hyperplane is $\{\mathbf{x} \in \P_3 \ | \ \lambda(\mathbf{x})=0\}$.}.
-Let $(h_1,h_2) \in \A_4^*(K) \times \A_4^*(K)$ be such that \begin{enumerate} \item $H(h_1) \cap H(h_2) \cap X$ is (a scheme consisting of) three distinct $\bar{K}$-points (and hence, as a direct consequence, $H(h_1) \cap H(h_2)$ is a line), and it is disjoint from the union of the $R_i$'s; \item $H(h_1) \cap X$ and $H(h_2) \cap X$ are smooth curves; \item The morphism $[h_1:h_2]:X \setminus H(h_1) \cap H(h_2) \rightarrow \P_1$ is non-constant on each of the irreducible components of the $R_i$'s. \end{enumerate} We note that, since all conditions are open and non-empty, such a couple $(h_1,h_2)$ always exists.
+Let $(h_1,h_2) \in \A_4^*(K) \times \A_4^*(K)$ be such that \begin{enumerate} \item $H(h_1) \cap H(h_2) \cap X$ is (a scheme consisting of) three distinct points (and hence, as a direct consequence, $H(h_1) \cap H(h_2)$ is a line), and it is disjoint from the union of the $R_i$'s; \item $H(h_1) \cap X$ and $H(h_2) \cap X$ are smooth curves; \item The morphism $[h_1:h_2]:X \setminus H(h_1) \cap H(h_2) \rightarrow \P_1$ is non-constant on each of the irreducible components of the $R_i$'s. \end{enumerate} We note that, since all conditions are open and non-empty, such a couple $(h_1,h_2)$ always exists.

 Let $\{P_1,P_2,P_3\}$ be the intersection $H(h_1) \cap H(h_2) \cap X$, and let $\pi: X \setminus \{P_1,P_2,P_3\} \rightarrow \P_1$ be the following morphism:

 The map $\pi$ extends naturally to a morphism $\hat{\pi}:\hat{X} \rightarrow \P_1$, where $\hat{X}=\Blowup_{P_1+P_2+P_3}X$ denotes the blowup of $X$ in the (smooth) subscheme $P_1+P_2+P_3 \subset X$.
 We note that, since $X$ is a cubic surface, the morphism $\hat{\pi}$ is an elliptic fibration.